- Universidad Nacional de La Plata – Facultad de Medicina - La Plata, Argentina

 - Internal Medicine & Medical Oncology ¬ American Board of Internal Medicine, American Board of Oncology

 World-renowned oncologist Dr. Ricardo H. Alvarez is recognized for his contributions to the multidisciplinary management of breast cancer, particularly inflammatory breast cancer.
-At Cancer Treatment Centers of America® (CTCA), Dr. Alvarez is Medical Director of the Breast Center and Medical Director of Cancer Research.
+At Cancer Treatment Centers of America® (CTCA), Dr. Alvarez is Medical Director of the Breast Cancer Center in Atlanta and Medical Director of Cancer Research.
 He is mainly focused on the treatment of advanced breast cancer and inflammatory breast cancer.

 “I work as part of a multidisciplinary team,” says Dr. Alvarez.
 “Surgical oncologists, medical oncologists and radiation oncologists discuss each patient.
 We outline a clear plan before our patients begin treatment.
 This is a very advanced group of medical professionals who dedicate the vast majority of their time to treating breast cancer.
 I think being treated at a cancer center, and seeing a specialist dedicated to treating breast cancer, rather than a general medical oncologist, can make a big difference for patients.”

 Dr. Alvarez joined CTCA® in 2014 and serves as Principal Investigator for many large clinical trials responsible for improving and expanding treatment options of breast cancer.
 “Clinical trials are an important way to help advance the treatment of breast cancer patients,” says Dr. Alvarez.
 “The possibility to offer patients clinical trials is the reason I am at CTCA.”

 Dr. Alvarez’s research studies are published in many peer-reviewed journals, including Breast Cancer Research and Treatment and The Annals of Oncology.
 He has written more than 100 articles, abstracts and book chapters, and he regularly presents his work at national and international conferences.